lachlanmacphee/storigen/docs/guide/07-scripts.md

 - `lint`: Lints the application (ESLint).
 - `typecheck`: Typechecks the application.
 - `format`: Formats the application (Prettier).
-- `test`: Runs the tests.
-- `test:coverage`: Generates a coverage report.

 ## How to run a script?